 Escape to the Movies: His film review show for The Escapist, new episodes released every Friday.

 Intermission: A written column accompanying the week's Escape to the Movies episode.
 Sometimes it's a further discussion of a particular element from that week's film, sometimes it's a discussion of older films or a trend in filmmaking, and sometimes (if more than one film came out that caught Bob's interest) it's another review.

-The Big Picture: A weekly show on The Escapist in which Bob talks about whatever the hell he feels like talking about.
+The Big Picture: A weekly show on The Escapist in which Bob talks about whatever the hell he feels like talking about; however, episodes are generally related to news in geek culture.
 New episodes come out every Tuesday.

 American Bob: A political vlog on YouTube.
 Currently on hiatus.

 He's also written a book titled Super Mario Bros.
 3: Brick-by-Brick, an analysis of Super Mario Bros.
 3 in the form of a "novelized Let's Play" that also goes into the history of the franchise and his experiences with it.The list of the Films Discussed By Moviebob got so long, it's been moved to a separate page.
 For an episode and story arc guide to the Game Overthinker, see the recap page.